styme3279/styme3279.github.io/_posts/2024-08-03-hello-world.md.md

 ---
 layout: post
 title: "Hello"
 categories: random
 date: 2024-08-03 14:20:00 +0100
 tags: [trial]
 comments: true
+excerpt_text: "A test post to check LaTeX rendering, blockquotes, and basic formatting on the new website."
 ---

 This is a "Hello world" post.
 I'm using to test that inline $$\LaTeX$$ works.